NathanReb/ppx_yojson/README.md

 `ppx_yojson` lets you write `Yojson` expressions and patterns using ocaml syntax to make your code more concise and readable.

+It rewrites `%yojson` extension points based on the content of the payload.

 For example you can turn:
 ```ocaml
 let json =